 I got there quite late, around 10pm because I went for a drive around downtown first.
 I did not have a map of the city so I had to just use my internal brain-GPS to get to the hotel.
 Fortunately, it was fine as the road network is so logical.
 In retrospect, everything else seemed to be so common sense in Texas.
 I memorized the map with the main arteries before the plane took off so that helped too.

-Things to Do in Houston
+Things to Do During a Houston City Break

 Visit the Space Center in Houston.
 The Space Center is the official visitor center for the National Aeronautics and Space Administration’s center for human spaceflight activities.
 The center is open every day and tickets are from $29.95 for adults and you can easily spend 2-3 hours here.